Easy and delicious, these start with store-bought puff pastry and store-bought pork sausage.

 Preheat oven to 400F and line a large baking sheet with parchment paper.

-Remove casing from sausages (cut a slices down the side) and discard.
-Add sausage to a medium bowl.
+Remove casing from sausages (cut a slice down the side) and discard.
+Add loose sausage to a medium bowl.
 Add herbs and bread crumbs.
 Add water and using your hands, blend together until the water seems absorbed in the mixture.
 Roughly form into a round and score round into 8 wedges.
 Set aside.

 Starting with one roll of thawed puff pastry (approx 10x10-inches), use a sharp knife or pizza cutter to cut into 4 pieces approximately 5x5-inches).
 Brush a 1-inch-ish strip3 of Dijon mustard down the centre of each square.
 Scoop out 1/8 of the sausage mixture and form into a log 5 inches long (you want the sausage log to extend right to the end of the pastry).
 Place log on top of Dijon mustard.
 Brush the left side of the square with egg wash, then gently fold the right side over the sausage to meet the egg brushed edge and press to seal (or use a fork).
 Place on prepared baking sheet, with the sealed edge facing in towards the pan (fat side on the outside).
 This helps the filled side brown all the way around.